Scuttling: Modern era

 Ships are increasingly being scuttled as a method of disposal.
 The economic benefit of scuttling a ship includes removal of ongoing operational expense to keep the vessel seaworthy.
 Controversy surrounds the practice.
 The USS Oriskany was scuttled with 700 pounds of PCBs remaining on board as a component in cable insulation, contravening the Stockholm Convention on safe disposal of persistent organic pollutants, which has zero tolerance for PCB dumping in marine environments.
 The planned scuttling of the Australian frigate at Avoca Beach, New South Wales in March 2010 was placed on hold after resident action groups aired concerns about possible impact on the area's tides and that the removal of dangerous substances from the ship was not thorough enough.
 Further cleanup work on the hulk was ordered, and despite further attempts to delay, Adelaide was scuttled on 13 April 2011.

 Scuttled ships have been used as conveyance for dangerous materials.
 In the late 1960s, the United States Army scuttled SS Corporal Eric G. Gibson and SS Mormactern with VX nerve gas rockets aboard as part of Operation CHASE — "CHASE" being Pentagon shorthand for "Cut Holes and Sink 'Em."
 Other ships have been "chased" containing mustard agents, bombs, land mines, and radioactive waste.

 In Somalian waters, pirate ships captured are scuttled.
 Most nations have little interest in prosecuting the pirates, thus this is usually the only repercussion.

-In March 2022, Ukraine scuttled the Ukrainian frigate Hetman Sahaidachny, a Krivak-class frigate, due to encroaching Russian offensive operations that threatened to capture the frigate.
+In March 2022 Ukraine scuttled the Ukrainian frigate Hetman Sahaidachny, a Krivak-class frigate, owing to encroaching Russian offensive operations that threatened to capture the frigate.

-In February 2023, the Brazilian Navy scuttled the decommissioned aircraft carrier São Paulo into the Atlantic Ocean, following the rejections of injunctions from the Ministry of the Environment and the Federal Public Ministry.
+In February 2023 the Brazilian Navy scuttled the decommissioned aircraft carrier São Paulo into the Atlantic Ocean, following the rejections of injunctions from the Ministry of the Environment and the Federal Public Ministry.

 In popular culture

+This is a key plot point in both The Hunt for Red October (1984) and its film adaptation (1990).

 The term "scuttling" is also used in science fiction to describe intentionally destroying a spacecraft.
 For example, in The Expanse, this is done by intentionally overloading the ship's fusion reactor.

 In the 13th episode of Bob's Burgers 12th season, Teddy and the family attend a scuttling ceremony for the fictional USS Gertrude Stein, the ship Teddy worked on during his Navy service.